-The 46 bits of the EDP_Group_Anonymization_Offset anonymizes the group addresses as described in 10.71.5.4 (Addressing).
-All bits of the group address are anonymized, except the Group/Individual bit shall be set to 1 and the Local/Global bit value shall not be modified.
+The 46 bits of the EDP_Group_Anonymization_Offset anonymize(#577) the group addresses as described in 10.71.5.4 (Addressing).
+All bits of the group address are anonymized, except that (#578) the Group/Individual bit shall be set to 1 and the Local/Global bit value shall not be modified.

 Extracting EDP_Group_Anonymization_Offset from EDP FA Block